April 7, 2015

 The painting below was said to be the start of Picasso’s African period.
 The two figures on the right side appear here with African-style masks as well as a touch of the cubist style he was so famous for.

 Cubism began as a simple idea but turned into a style.
-It is loosely based on Paul Cézanne’s three main ingredients – geometry, simultaneity(multiple views) and passage.
-Cubism tried to describe a fourth dimension through visuals.
+It is loosely based on Paul Cézanne’s three main ingredients - geometry, simultaneity(multiple views) and passage.
+Cubism tried to describe the fourth dimension through visuals.